shelbyblanton/pong-game/readme.md

 By Dr. Angela Yu

-*Day 22 of 100:* Flashcard App Capstone Project
+*Day 22 of 100:* Build Pong - The Famous Arcade Game

 ## Project Specs